 6.RCGP FIrst 5 also organises regular events.

-7. In addition to the above there is a dedicated programme for Sessional Gps organised by NESG on the first tuesday of each month at Freeman Hospital newcastle.
+7. In addition to the above, there is a dedicated programme for NESG members on the 2nd Monday of each month at Freeman Hospital, Newcastle (further details below).

 NESG MONTHLY EDUCATION PROGRAMME

 Sessional GPs education programme run by NESG for NESG members.
 Second Monday OF EVERY MONTH (except August) at 7pm to 9pm Freeman Road Hospital Education Centre, Freeman Road.
 Lecture Theatre 1 or Function room 137 The Education centre is at the back of the Freeman.
 See events page and look out for emails.